The Demographic Transition Revisited:

 But these conditions were not new; indeed, illiteracy and mortality

 rates were both declining even as fertility rose!
-Moreover, anthropologist
+Moreover,

-and development specialist Penn Handwerker (1991) says that, in
+anthropologist and development specialist Penn Handwerker (1991)

-girls remain in school.
+while girls remain in school.

 Multinational aid and liberal immigration policies